Denzel Dumfries: Netherlands

 In November 2022, he was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 3 December, he scored a goal and provided two assists in a 3–1 win over the United States in the round of 16.

+On 29 May 2024, Dumfries was named in the Netherlands' squad for UEFA Euro 2024.

 Style of play

 Former teammate Daniël Esajas said about Dumfries: "As humble, almost shy as Denzel could be off the field, he was so convinced of his footballing qualities.
 He never doubted that he would reach the absolute top.
 Denzel had one quality that many of his peers lacked: an unwavering commitment.
 But he sometimes took it too far.
 He wanted to give the pass and then head the ball in himself.
 I can still see Denzel racing across that field.
 Then he would have picked up the ball from his own keeper.
 And there he then went with those big steps, in one straight line to the other side, directly towards his goal.
 Denzel wasn't even super wide, rather tall.
 But he was just unbearable for opponents.
 He went right through them like an elephant.
-Boom Boom Boom!"
+Boom Boom Boom!".
 Dumfries said about his position: "Still, I think eliminating the opponent is the most important task of a right back.
 You are, after all, on the defensive.
 I can make quite a few meters and I like to do that.
 It's part of my game.
 With personal trainer Hans Kroon we do a lot of strength training so that we become stronger every day.
 I may have to act smarter sometimes, but things like that come with time.
 Every game I get better and I gain experience.
 I can use that experience, for example, to ensure that I never get into positional problems again."
 He further stated: "They used to say I had ADHD, but I like to give gas, I always want to do that.
 I was thinking about it and thought: these are nice games that I play.
 I played them last year and not the year before.
 Very nice.
 It is addictive to act at the highest level."